-Visit cgdev.org/cdi for the complete 2014 edition of the Commitment to Development Index.
-There you can explore the numbers with our interactive graphing tool, view additional publications and background papers, and dive deeper into the CDI methodology by downloading our data and code.
+Visit cgdev.org/cdi to explore the Commitment to Development Index, view additional publications and background papers, and dive deeper into the CDI methodology, data, and code.

 About the CDI

-The Commitment to Development Index has been compiled each year since 2003 by the Center for Global Development (CGD), an independent think tank that works to reduce global poverty and inequality through rigorous research and active engagement with the policy community.
-CGD Europe director and senior fellow Owen Barder directs the Index, building on the previous work of CGD former senior fellow David Roodman.
+The Center for Global Development (CGD) has compiled the Commitment to Development Index each year since 2003.
+CGD is an independent think tank that works to reduce global poverty and inequality through rigorous research and active engagement with the policy community.
+CGD Europe director and senior fellow Owen Barder directs the Index, building on the previous work of former senior fellow David Roodman.
 Petra Krylova is the CDI coordinator.
-Collaborators have included William R. Cline on trade; Theodore H. Moran and Petr Janský on finance; Jeanne Batalova, Kimberly A. Hamilton, and Elizabeth Grieco on migration; Amy Cassara and Daniel Prager on environment; Michael E. O’Hanlon, Adriana Lins de Albuquerque, Mark Stoker, and Jason Alderwick on security; and Keith Maskus and Walter Park on technology.
-The Index is supported by the CDI Consortium.
+The Index is supported by the CDI Consortium, which in 2015 included the following countries: Australia, Canada, Denmark, Finland, France, Germany, Norway, Sweden, and the United Kingdom.
+The content of this report does not reflect the official opinion of the Consortium members.
+Responsibility for the information and views expressed therein lies entirely with the authors.

 Rights & Permissions